Here is how to use your current account to keep it running smoothly and avoid being charged fees.

-Keeping track of your account balance can help you avoid fees for going into your overdraft, plan for the rest of the month and look out for fraudulent transactions.
+Keeping track of your account balance is important as it can help you avoid interest charges for going into your overdraft, budget for the rest of the month and look out for fraudulent transactions.

 Signing in to internet or mobile banking